 Students must pass all didactic course work and rotation courses with a grade of "C," or better, in order to graduate.

-There must be a minimum of 130 weeks of instruction between the date of matriculation and graduation.
 The current student outcomes and assessments can be accessed at www.midwestern.edu/programs-and-admission/az-osteopathic-medicine.html.

 Maximum Length to Degree Completion